marcioj/specify-core/README.md

 On the browser:

-    $ npm run pretest-browser
+    $ npm run test-browser
-    # Then open `test/browser/index.html` in any browser.
+    # Then open the link on any browser

 ## Platform support